CaptorAB/openseries/README.md

     urllib3            1.26.7
     wheel              0.37.1

-A warning is generated from pandas:
+Pandas==1.3.5 causes the test test_openframe_rolling_corr to fail and it warns as below on the other relevant tests:

     FutureWarning: Comparison of Timestamp with datetime.date is deprecated in order to match the standard library behavior.
     In a future version these will be considered non-comparable.Use 'ts == pd.Timestamp(date)' or 'ts.date() == date' instead.

-And the test test_openframe_rolling_corr fails.
-Also due to pandas==1.3.5